White mustard: Description

 White mustard is an annual, growing to 70 cm high with stalkless pinnate leaves, similar to Sinapis arvensis.
-The yellow flowers of S. alba contain 4 petals per flower and 4 alternating sepals.
+Furthermore it grows relatively fast, faster than other plants in its species such as indian mustard or more commonly known as Brassica junecea The yellow flowers of S. alba contain 4 petals per flower and 4 alternating sepals.
 In addition, their pods are approximately 2.0–4.2 cm long.

 Reproduction

 Sinapis alba is a long day plant, which means they flower when the amount of light received exceeds their critical photoperiod.
 Pollen from S. alba is able to be dispersed through wind and insect pollinators, such as wild bees, bumblebees, and flower flies.
 Additionally, white mustard is an obligate outcrossing species, that is, white mustard is self-incompatible and cannot self-fertilize.

 Taxonomy

 White mustard is one of the species originally described and named by Carl Linnaeus in his 1753 book Species Plantarum using the name Sinapis alba.
 This name continues to be accepted placing it in genus Sinapis in the family Brassicaceae.